-Capturing nature at its finest is a rewarding but daunting task.
-That's why we have put together this summary of how to take an award-winning animal photograph.
+Capturing animals at their finest is a rewarding but daunting task.
+Our expert panel of judges have put together a summary of how to take an award-winning animal photograph.

 Try capturing the animal engaging in different natural behaviours, e.g. scratching or digging.

 Consider what type of lens best captures the animal you are photographing.
 For example, close-ups of smaller subjects, like insects of flowers, are best suited to a macro lens.
 A wide-angle lens, meanwhile, is perfect for capturing sprawling scenery.
 Finally, if you’re shooting wild animals in their natural environment, telephoto and zoom lenses allow you to change your focus with ease, making it easier to adapt to changes in the animal’s position.

 Aim for high quality (and a large file size)

 A photograph’s power can be greatly reduced if the file is too small or pixelated.
 Make sure your images have a file size of 1MB or more, so our judges can see your animal subject clearly.

 View award-winning examples

 Get inspiration by looking at other people’s nature photography online; a good place to start is right here - take a look at the winners from last year’s League Photography Awards.Here